 "We collided, and we were knocked out cold.
 They had to revive us.
 It knocked me out of the game.
 I broke my jaw and also hurt my shoulder.
 I sat on the bench.
 After the game I went into the shower.
 When the shower water hit me, I said, 'What happened?'

 "I didn't remember a thing."

 Ambler returned home to Abington to recover, but it would be almost six weeks before he returned to a major league diamond.
-Meanwhile, the Athletics slid from seventh place to the American League's cellar.
+Meanwhile, the Athletics reached and remained in seventh place in the league.
 Five weeks later, Ambler wrote to Connie Mack.
 He received a telegram telling him to report to Chicago.
 Packing his bags, he took a plane and flew to the Windy City.

 "I finished the season with the club," Wayne recounted.
 "But I never did get back into shape.
 I shouldn't have played so soon after breaking my jaw.
 I shouldn't have played so soon after jamming my thumb either.

 "But you played hurt in those days.
 Baseball was much different than it is now.
 You figured if you didn't play, somebody else would have your job."